Ketimine Mannich reaction: Endocyclic ketimines without electron-withdrawing substituents

-In 2013, Wang and coworkers studied utilizing 3,4-dihydro-2H-1,4-benzoxazines to produce N-heterocyclic products.
+In 2013, Wang and coworkers studied using 3,4-dihydro-2H-1,4-benzoxazines to produce N-heterocyclic products.
 This reaction was the first catalytic asymmetric Mannich reaction of 3,4-dihydro-2H-1,4-benzoxazines.
 The aromatic ring strain in 3,4-dihydro-2H-1,4-benzoxazines helps increase reactivity of the C=N double bond and gives the considerable yield with no electron withdrawing substituents.
 Similar mechanism also occurred in the reaction catalyzed by wheat germ lipase in 2016 provided by Guan, He and coworkers.